Game show: 2000s–present

-In 2009, actress and comedienne Kim Coles became the first black woman to host a prime time game show, Pay It Off.
+In 2009, actress and comedienne Kim Coles became the first black woman to host a prime-time game show, Pay It Off.
+Family Feud revived in popularity with a change in tone under host Steve Harvey to include more ribaldry.
+Harvey became the first black host of Family Feud in July 2010 and has hosted the show ever since.

 The rise of digital television in the United States opened up a large market for rerun programs.
 Buzzr was established by Fremantle, owners of numerous classic U.S. game shows, as a broadcast outlet for its archived holdings in June 2015.
 There was also a rise of live game shows at festivals and public venues, where the general audience could participate in the show, such as the science-inspired Geek Out Game Show or the Yuck Show.

 Since the early 2000s, several game shows were conducted in a tournament format; examples included History IQ, Grand Slam, PokerFace (which never aired in North America), Duel, The Million Second Quiz, 500 Questions, The American Bible Challenge, and Mental Samurai.
 Most game shows conducted in this manner only lasted for one season.

 A boom in prime time revivals of classic daytime game shows began to emerge in the mid-2010s.
 In 2016, ABC packaged the existing Celebrity Family Feud, which had returned in 2015, with new versions of To Tell the Truth, The $100,000 Pyramid, and Match Game in 2016; new versions of Press Your Luck and Card Sharks would follow in 2019.
 TBS launched a cannabis-themed revival of The Joker's Wild, hosted by Snoop Dogg, in October 2017.
 This is in addition to a number of original game concepts that appeared near the same time, including Awake, Deal or No Deal (which originally aired in 2005), Child Support, Hollywood Game Night, 1 vs. 100, Minute to Win It (which originally aired in 2010), The Wall, and a string of music-themed games such as Don't Forget the Lyrics!, The Singing Bee, and Beat Shazam.
+The game show format staged a comeback on daytime television in the 2020s with new formats such as Flip Side and The Perfect Line, both syndicated through CBS's syndication wing.